-At this time of year, many of my clients come in complaining of the shorter, darker days.
+At this time of year, many of my clients complain about the days getting shorter.
 Understandably so.
 It’s not just that the summer has ended and the longer, lazier days are behind us.
 With this particular season change, those who suffer from mild to moderate mood disorders (especially depressive and bipolar) can all of a sudden find themselves feeling irritable and blue due to brain chemistry changes brought on by inadequate bright light.
 And if you struggle with emotional eating, the lowered brain chemicals can send you right to the refrigerator.

 There is actually a name for this condition: Seasonal Affective Disorder or SAD.
 It’s a type of depression that tends to occur and recur as the days grow shorter in the fall and winter.
 Affected people seem to react adversely to the decreasing amounts of sunlight and the colder temperatures as the fall and winter progress.
 The incidence of this disorder increases in people living farther away from the equator.
 It’s sometimes called winter depression or winter blues.
 The symptoms generally begin in the fall as the days get shorter and can last until Spring.